Skip to main content

 Ah, spring!
 The time of year for bountiful blossoms, rapidly greening landscapes and deep cleaning.
 For many, spring cleaning is a way to shake away the winter blues and refresh the home.

 When the time for spring cleaning rolls around, we put extra elbow grease into our cleaning routine.
-We at CIP believe a clean and organized home is a happy home.
+At CIP Communities, we believe a clean and organized home is a happy home.
 But, with all that cleaning, some areas tend to get overlooked.

 Here are some of our favorite spring cleaning tips for getting those often-forgotten about places squeaky clean.

-Air vents and grills can quickly build up with dust particles, cobwebs and hair.
-Easily remove the buildup by taking a damp washcloth with soap and wipe down the air vent.
-For air grills on the ceiling, use a vacuum with an attachment for easy access.
+Air vents and registers can quickly build up with dust particles, cobwebs and hair.
+Easily remove buildup by wiping down the vent with a damp washcloth with soap.
+For air registers on the ceiling, use a vacuum with an attachment for easy access.
 You may want to consider wearing a face mask to prevent breathing in falling dust.
+An added benefit of keeping air vents free of dust is less strain on your HVAC, leading to lower energy usage.

 Do you have a furry family member in your apartment home?
-A rubber broom will be indispensable when removing pet hair easily from your carpet.
+A rubber broom is indispensable when removing pet hair easily from your carpet.
 Simply push the rubber broom over your carpet or floor and watch the fur accumulate.

 3. Under the stove

-You may be thinking, under the oven, how can that possibly get dirty?
-Carefully remove the bottom oven drawer and prepared to be in shock.
-Thankfully, it’s not as bad as it usually looks.
+You may be thinking: how can my stove possibly get dirty underneath?
+Carefully remove the bottom oven drawer and prepared shocked.
+Thankfully, it’s usually not as bad as it looks.
 Sweep up any food or dust that has been hiding, and take a damp washcloth with soap to the floor to remove any grease that may have accrued.

 4. Garbage can

-Have you ever taken out the trash only to discover it wasn’t the trash that was making the odor, but the trash can?
+Have you ever taken out the trash only to discover it wasn’t the trash that was causing an odor, but the trash can itself?
 No matter how careful someone is by using a liner, mystery liquids and food crumbs manage to make their way to the bottom.
 Get your wastebasket in tip-top shape by first dumping any loose items into a bag.
-Next, use a stiff brush and warm water with soap to disinfect the inside and outside of the receptacle.
+Next, use a stiff brush and warm water with soap to clean the inside and outside of the can.

 5. TV remotes

-We touch TV remotes daily, but for some reason we rarely clean them.
-First, remove the batteries from the device.
-Then, take a cloth dipped in alcohol and gently rub the controller.
+We touch TV remotes daily, but they're often something overlooked when cleaning.
+Before cleaning, remove the batteries from the device.
+Then, take a cloth dipped in isopropyl alcohol and wipe down the remote.
 After that, take a cotton swab dipped in alcohol and clean between the buttons.

 6. Refrigerator gaskets

 You likely have cleaned the inside of the refrigerator, but be honest, how many times did that include the gasket?
-All that you will need is a rag and non-abrasive soap and then gently wipe down the gasket.
-Avoid abrasive soaps and bleach, as they will dry out the gasket and cause it to break down.
+To wipe down the gasket, all you'll need is a rag and gentle soap.
+Avoid abrasive soaps and bleach as they can dry out the gasket and cause it to break down over time.

 7. Garbage disposals

-We’ve all been in the situation where we’re surprised that we have a phantom odor to only discover it’s the garbage disposal.
+We’ve all been in the situation where we’re surprised that we have a phantom odor, only to discover the garbage disposal is the culprit.
 Pour a cup of vinegar and a half cup of baking soda into your garbage disposal.
-While that’s working on the inside of the disposal, go ahead and make a vinegar-baking soda paste.
-Take baking soda and slowly start adding in drops of vinegar until a spreadable paste is formed.
+While that’s working on the inside of the disposal, and make a vinegar-baking soda paste by slowly adding drops of vinegar to baking soda until a spreadable paste is formed.
 Use that paste with an old toothbrush and scrub down the rubber parts on the outside entrance of the disposal.
-For added freshness, you can run citrus peels through the disposal after you have cleaned it.
+For added freshness, you can run citrus peels through the disposal after you've cleaned it.

 8. Reusable shopping bags